 Book Akyra Manor Chiang Mai online with our booking partner Booking.com

-This stylish boutique hotel, which opened in early 2016, feels more like a bed and breakfast.
-With just ten rooms, it’s petite and personal.
+This stylish little Chiang Mai boutique hotel, which opened in early 2016, feels more like a bed and breakfast.
+With just ten rooms, this is where to stay in Chiang Mai if you like your hotels petite and intimate, and the vibe personable.
 The friendly young English-speaking owners live on site and either they or their helpful staff are always on hand to share tips and assist with your travel plans.
 The sleek contemporary design features plenty of polished concrete, breezy spaces, and balconies, and super spacious rooms.
 While there are few facilities there’s a very pleasant living space and a lovely central courtyard.
 It’s just a 10-minute tuk tuk ride to the Old City or Nimmanhaemin Road, however, there are free bicycles you can borrow and this is a cool little local area with pockets of interestingness to be discovered.
 Breakfast was disappointing when we stayed with an order-the-night-before system, which means your breakfast could be waiting and stone-cold when you get downstairs or they could lose your order and you get nothing – unfortunately we experienced both.
 Having said that, there’s a fantastic café which does excellent coffee just off the alfresco lobby and there are several great cafés nearby.

 22/1 Soi Mengrairassamee Sermsuk Road, Chiang Mai

 Book Zzziesta online with our booking partner Booking.com